gryphern/USDA-CIG-Wildlife/Animating-The-Dead/JSONL Creation + Processing/readme.md

   _openpyxl_

- **If you are unfamiliar with how to download packages, the usual command is "pip install _modulename_"**
+ **If you are unfamiliar with how to download packages, the usual command is "pip install _packagename_"**